naibarn/SmartSpec/.smartspec-docs/workflows/ui_validation_manual.md

   and whether it has been reviewed.
-- Better release meeting discussions: not just "tests passed X%" but "these critical flows are covered at level Y with AI UI JSON quality Z".
+- Better release meeting discussions: not just "tests passed X%" but "these critical flows are covered at level Y with AI UI JSON quality Z and security evidence E".
-- Easier prioritization of work on tests, a11y, and i18n.
+- Easier prioritization of work on tests, a11y, i18n, and dependency/security improvements.

 ### 11.2 Risks if you don’t use it